oshalygin/biaja-bookings/README.md

 | Ja Rule     | http://bandsintown.com/JaRule |
 | a Boogie    | http://bandsintown.com/aBoogie |

-## Artists are pulled from this source:
+## Artists are pulled from a static source:

-http://www.billboard.com/artists/a
+In the future they will be pulled form www.billboards.com http://www.billboard.com/artists/a

 ### Running the application